netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 labels (e.g. generic Prometheus collector, Kubernetes, Docker and more).
 But you can also add your own custom labels by configuring the data collection jobs.

-For example, suppose we have a single Netdata agent, collecting data from two remote Apache web servers, located in different data centers.
+For example, suppose we have a single Netdata Agent, collecting data from two remote Apache web servers, located in different data centers.
 The web servers are load balanced and provide access to the service "Payments".

 You can define the following in `go.d.conf`, to be able to group the web requests by service or location: